thrackle-io/rules-engine/docs/userGuides/rules/MIN-MAX-ACCOUNT-BALANCE.md

 The rule will be evaluated with the following logic:

-1. The receiver account and the sender account being evaluated will pass to the protocol all the tags it has registered to its address in the application manager.
+1. The receiver account and the sender account being evaluated will pass to the protocol all the tags it has registered to their addresses in the application manager.
 2. The processor will receive these tags along with the ID of the minumum-maximum-account-balance rule set in the token handler.
 3. The processor will then try to retrieve the sub-rule associated with each tag.
 4. The processor will evaluate if the final balance of the sender account would be less than the`minimum` in the case of the transaction succeeding.
 If yes, then the transaction will revert.